MicrosoftDocs/windows-itpro-docs/windows/application-management/app-v/appv-application-publishing-and-client-interaction.md

 ### Repairing an App-V package

-The repair operation is very simple but may affect many locations on the machine.
-The previously mentioned Copy on Write (COW) locations are removed, and extension points are de-integrated and then re-integrated.
-Please review the COW data placement locations by reviewing where they are registered in the registry.
-This operation is done automatically and there is no administrative control other than initiating a Repair operation from the App-V Client Console or via Windows PowerShell (Repair-AppVClientPackage).
+The repair operation is easy to do, but may affect many locations on the machine.
+The previously mentioned Copy on Write (COW) locations are removed, and extension points are deintegrated and then reintegrated.
+Before repairing, please review where the COW data placement locations are registered in the registry.
+To perform a Repair operation, all you need to do is initiate it from the App-V Client Console or through the **Repair-AppVClientPackage** PowerShell cmdlet.
+After that, the operation is completed automatically.

 ## Integration of App-V packages

 The App-V Client and package architecture provides specific integration with the local operating system during the addition and publishing of packages.
 Three files define the integration or extension points for an App-V Package:

-- AppXManifest.xml: Stored inside of the package with fallback copies stored in the package store and the user profile.
+- **AppXManifest.xml**: Stored inside of the package with fallback copies stored in the package store and the user profile.
 Contains the options created during the sequencing process.
-- DeploymentConfig.xml: Provides configuration information of computer and user based integration extension points.
+- **DeploymentConfig.xml**: Provides configuration information of computer- and user-based integration extension points.
-- UserConfig.xml: A subset of the Deploymentconfig.xml that only provides user- based configurations and only targets user-based extension points.
+- **UserConfig.xml**: A subset of the **Deploymentconfig.xml** that only provides user-based configurations and only targets user-based extension points.

 ### Rules of integration

-When App-V applications are published to a computer with the App-V Client, some specific actions take place as described in the list below:
+When App-V applications are published to a computer with the App-V Client, some specific actions take place as described in the following list:

 - Global Publishing: Shortcuts are stored in the All Users profile location and other extension points are stored in the registry in the HKLM hive.
 - User Publishing: Shortcuts are stored in the current user account profile and other extension points are stored in the registry in the HKCU hive.